DevT06/Chat-Now_Frontend/README.md

 - Was würdest du nächstes Mal anders machen?<br/> Strukturierteres Vorgehen.

-### - This was a Project student Project
+### - This was a Student Project
 ### - This Readme was not entirely written by myself others also share contributions.
 #### - This Project is no longer maintained and will likeley not be updated in the future
-#### - This Readme may contain alot of spelling errors and inconsistencies due to the project being rushed to a certain Extent
+#### - This Readme may contain alot of spelling errors and inconsistencies due to the project being rushed to a certain extent
 readme might still get updates